fdumontmd/fdumontmd.github.com/source/_posts/2011-11-09-haskell-foldl-as-foldr.markdown

              == (foldl_alt f []) a -- by definition of foldl_alt
 ```

-The recursive case is simple as well (by recursion):
+The recursive case is simple as well (by induction):
 {% codeblock foldl_alt on non empty list lang:haskell %}
 foldl_alt f (b:bs) = (foldl_alt f bs) . (f' b)
   where f' = flip f